IgniteUI/indigo-design-docfx/en/components/radial-gauge.md

 ## Ranges

 The Radial Gauge provides various overrides that control the ranges on the dial: Full, Half, and Quarter.
 In Figma select the `Range` property to be the same for Ranges and Ticks from the right sidebar.
-In Sketch, to switch between ranges you should use the `Symbol Overrides`, while in Adobe XD separate variants of the Radial Gauge exist for the options above.

 <img class="responsive-img" src="../images/radial_gauge_three_ranges.png" srcset="../images/radial_gauge_three_ranges@2x.png 2x" />
 <img class="responsive-img" src="../images/radial_gauge_half.png" srcset="../images/radial_gauge_half@2x.png 2x" />